drekka/Alchemic/Quick guide.md

 AcRegister(AcIsFactory, AcWithName(@"Thing factory"))
 ...
 ```

+Every time a MyClass instance is requested, a new one will be created and returned.

 ### Register a factory class using a custom initializer which finds all objects with a protocol